 - The book incorporates real photographs of beautiful Cape Cod and Nantucket.
 The illustrated characters in the book overlay these photographs.
 The story, with recognizable landmarks, makes a great souvenir from a family vacation on Cape Cod or Nantucket.

-- A portion of the proceeds will benefit veterans and their families as well as shelter animals through these hero organizations: Nantucket Holidays for Heroes, Nicholas G. Xiarhos Memorial Fund, and the Cape Cod MSPCA.
+- Organizations included in the storyline of the book are: Nantucket Holidays for Heroes, the Nicholas G. Xiarhos Memorial Fund, and the Cape Cod MSPCA.

 About The Authors and Illustrator